The Best Multiplayer Games for Android [December 2019]

 - Jackbox Party Pack 3 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): Quiplash 2 is one of the standouts here, but frankly, Party Pack 3 is one of the best ones yet.
 In addition to Quiplash 2, which remains a great starter game, Fakin It introduces one of the most original games we’ve seen from the dev team, which involves trying to lie your way out of prompts you might not even know.
 Trivia Murder Party is a solid trivia game with some dark humor, and Guesspionage and Tee-KO also make for a solid pack.

-- Jackbox Party Pack 4 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): The newest pack, this is the only pack to include more than five games.
+- Jackbox Party Pack 4 (PS4, XOne, PC, Mac, Switch, Apple TV, Android TV, and more): The fourth pack in this list is the only pack to include more than five games, making it a great starting place.
 The standout here is Fibbage 3 and its pack-in, Fibbage: Enough About You, which combines the lying-based trivia from Fibbage with lies about yourself.
 Survive the Internet is a Quiplash-style creative game, Bracketeering is a fun bracket-based game where you bet on which submissions are best, Civic Doodle is a fun twist on the usual drawing game addition, and Monster Seeking Monster is a dating game where you’ll have to message users to get them to go on dates while trying to gain hearts.

 Ultimately, we think starting with Party Pack 3 is the best place for new players.
 It has Quiplash 2, which is a great starting point for new players, and Fakin It and Trivia Murder Party are fun additions to a great pack.
 From there, either go with Party Pack 4 or Party Pack 2.
 Four has some crazy additions to the game, while Two is an excellent addition in the vein of Three.
 Ultimately, all of them except for maybe the original are worth keeping on your devices, and even the original is a solid party game.
 If you’re used to having multiple friends or family members over at once, or you don’t mind starting up an online voice chat with a ton of friends and streaming the game to them online, Jackbox is a great way to spend a Saturday night.